 If you configure the same overlay AS number on multiple vEdge routers in the overlay network, all these routers are considered to be part of the same AS, and as a result, they do not forward any routes that contain the overlay AS number.
 This mechanism is an additional technique for preventing BGP routing loops in the network.

 vEdge routers advertise the routes that they learn from their local site to the vSmart controller, and the vSmart controller redistributes this routes to other vEdge routers in the overlay network.
 The routes advertised are actually a tuple consisting of the route and the TLOC associated with that route.

-A vEdge router can have up to four WAN interfaces, and each WAN interface has a different TLOC.
+A vEdge router can have up to six WAN interfaces, and each WAN interface has a different TLOC.
 (A WAN interface is any interface in VPN 0 that is configured as a tunnel interface.
 Both physical and loopback interfaces can be configured to be tunnel interfaces.)
 The vEdge router advertises each route–TLOC tuple to the vSmart controller.
-So, for a vEdge router with four WAN interfaces, four routes are advertised to the vSmart controller.

 The vSmart controller redistributes the routes it learns from vEdge routers, advertising each route–TLOC tuple.
 If, for example, a local site as two vEdge routers, a vSmart controller could potentially learn eight route–TLOC tuples for the same route.

 By default, vEdge routers and vSmart controllers advertises up to four equal-cost route–TLOC tuples for the same route.
 You can configure them to advertise from 1 to 16 route–TLOC tuples for the same route: